 Does the medication have anticholinergic side effects?

 Some medications have anticholinergic properties as part of their function (anticholinergic medications) and others only have anticholinergic side effects.
 People with Down syndrome tend to be more sensitive to anticholinergic medications and side effects.
 They include constipation, difficulty urinating, dizziness, and others.
-More information about anticholinergic side effects can be found at this link .
+More information on anticholinergic side effects is available in this Verywell Health article.

 Does the medication lower blood pressure or pulse?